The Data Center Rundown

 microsoft distributed ai • Atlanta

-Microsoft's second Fairwater facility in Atlanta represents a novel infrastructure strategy, linking multiple large sites to create a unified, high-performance supercomputer spanning hundreds of miles for AI model training and serving.
+Microsoft's Fairwater campus expansion in Atlanta demonstrates a novel AI infrastructure model where multiple large sites are integrated to function as a unified, high-performance supercomputer capable of executing frontier model training and serving workloads across a wide geographic area.

 Read at Data Center Frontier →